New Racer Frequently Asked Questions

 HHSA allows guest racers in all races.
-There is a $10 fee and the disclaimer form must be signed and submitted to the Vice Commodore of Racing or the Race Committee.
-To email the Vice Commodore of Racing, go to Racing@hhsa.org
+There is a $10 fee and the disclaimer form must be signed and submitted to the Rear Commodore of Racing or the Race Committee.
+To email the Rear Commodore of Racing, go to Racing@hhsa.org

-HHSA has two free races for regular members on our calendar---
+HHSA has one free race for regular members on our calendar---

 - Women's Regatta (women only skippers and crew)